 Ph.D.
 East Asian Languages and Civilizations, University of Chicago

 Seong Kon Kim

 Seong Kon Kim is a professor emeritus at Seoul National University where he was dean of the School of Language Education.
 Previously, Kim taught at Pennsylvania State University, Brigham Young University and the University of California, Berkeley.
-In 2018, he taught at George Washington University as a dean’s distinguished visiting professor.
+Kim also taught at the Universidad de Malaga in Spain as a profesor visitante.
+In 2018, he taught at George Washington University as Dean’s Distinguished Visiting Professor.
 Kim conducted research at Harvard and Oxford as a visiting scholar and was educated at Columbia University and the State University of New York at Buffalo, from which he received his Ph.D. degree.